(Updated March 2019)

 Computer purchases may be included as part of a financial aid package.
-Please contact the Office of Financial Aid online at https://financialaid.ncsu.edu/ for more information.
+Please contact the Office of Financial Aid online for more information.

 Laptop or Desktop Computer?

 Each department has different requirements.
 The School of Architecture requires students purchase Windows-capable laptop computers.
 Other departments in the College of Design leave the choice of laptop or desktop computer to the student.
-Many people today are purchasing laptop computers for their mobility.
-A decision on the type of computer to purchase should be based on how well a laptop computer will suit the student’s lifestyle and needs on campus.
+A decision on the type of computer to purchase should be based on how which type of computer suits the student’s lifestyle and needs on campus.

 Mobility is appealing, but since students will be spending long hours using a computer, consider the addition of an external monitor, keyboard, and mouse at the studio desk.
 Students not using external monitors are encouraged to consider using a laptop stand or riser in conjunction with an external keyboard and mouse while at their desk.
-A well positioned screen can promote good neck and upper back posture.
+A well positioned screen can promote ergonomic posture.